Peter Winsor - Executive Director

-Kristen Miller has been with Alaska Wilderness League since 2006.
+Kristen Miller has been with Alaska Wilderness League since 2006 and also serves as its Conservation Director.
 Prior to joining the League, Kristen worked as a Senior Associate for Public Lands at the National Wildlife Federation and as an environmental legislative assistant in the House of Representatives.
 She is a graduate of Washington University School of Law.
 Born in St. Louis, Missouri, Kristen fell in love with the beauty of Alaska after living for a summer outside of Denali National Park and relishes every opportunity she gets to visit Alaska.
 When not at the League, she is a full-time executive assistant for her 2 daughters and their yellow lab, Cash.

 With Alaska Wilderness League since 2007, Lois transitioned from small business owner to environmental organizer in 2000.
 As a powerhouse advocate for the protection of our amazing public lands in Alaska, she strengthens, empowers and organizes our passionate grassroots volunteers so they can leave a lasting impact on decision-makers.
 She cares deeply about sustainable living and spends time gardening, hiking with her dogs, and exploring nature’s beauty in her home state of Minnesota.

 Monica develops and manages volunteer efforts for all the Leagues campaigns across the continental United States and coordinates efforts between partner organizations.
 She strives to empower and support individuals and organizations to engage in meaningful actions on behalf of Alaska’s public lands.
-Monica joined Alaska Wilderness League in January of 2007 as a field organizer and later started the Alaska Wild Educator Network, growing it currently to more than 1,000 educators across the country.
+Monica joined the League in January of 2007 as a field organizer and later started the Alaska Wild Educator Network, growing it currently to more than 1,000 educators across the country.
 Prior to working at the League, she worked at the League of Conservation Voters and for Representative John Dingell (D-MI).
-She has a Bachelor of Science in Environmental Policy and Behavior from the University of Michigan and a law degree from Widener University.
+She has a B.S. in Environmental Policy and Behavior from the University of Michigan and a law degree from Widener University.
 In her free time she….wait, what free time?!